Do you know when are cats full grown?

 The neonatal stage is the first two weeks.
 There will be lots of mewling, but ideally little puking.

 From three to eight weeks is the early socialization stage.
-Unlike the whining schoolboy, your kitten will be very eager to learn all the ins and outs of being a cat.
+Unlike the whining schoolboy, your kitten will be very eager to learn all the ins and outs of being a cat plus lots of sleep.

 From here to 16 weeks is the late socialization stage.
 Social conflicts here could make a cat the quick in quarrel soldier.
 From 17 weeks to a year is adolescence.
 If your cat hasn't been fixed, he may well become the sighing lover.